Pandawan/EasyGarlic/README.md

 ## TODO
 - Autosave pool settings
-- Add a dynamic grid/view for Advanced Mining instead of each component having a specific position and swapping visibility
 - Add CPU temp
 - Make new logo & icons
 - Display more information when mining (pool, pool's data...)